dyaskur/vue-spin-the-wheel/README.md

 | prizeId | Specify the id, it will spin to the prize of this id every time (when it is 0, the value can be changed during the rotation according to the probability of each prize itself to complete various show operations) | Number | 0 |
 | prizes | Prize list (structure reference Usage) | Array | / |

+### 📑 License

+Vue Spin The Wheel is available under the [MIT](http://opensource.org/licenses/MIT) software license.

+---
+_This Vue3 component is originally derived from [vue-fortune-wheel](https://github.com/XiaoLin1995/vue-fortune-wheel).
+However, it lacked certain features that I needed.
+Therefore, I forked the project and added more features and capabilities to enhance its functionality and versatility._